The Badger loves numbers. He especially loves monitoring data trends data so that he can make informed decisions about PPC campaign optimization.

 If your conversion rate is significantly lower than the average, it may be a good indication that your campaign, your listing, or BOTH your campaign & listing need attention.

-Only seeing a poor conversion rate when looking at a particular keyword or term means it’s likely that the keyword or term you’re reviewing isn’t very relevant to your ad, so customers aren’t buying when they land on your product.
+Only seeing a poor conversion rate when looking at a particular keyword or term means that keyword or term isn’t very relevant to your ad, so customers aren’t buying it when they land on your product.

 Your ad for your Christmas tree appeared when a customer wanted to find a tree stand.
-The ad wasn’t relevant to what the customer was looking for, so they likely will leave your tree listing without buying, lowering your conversion rate.
+The ad wasn’t relevant to what the customer wanted so they likely left your tree listing without buying, lowering your conversion rate.

-A consistently low conversion rate across all keywords or terms may mean it’s a good idea to analyze your listing quality for potential issues there.
+A consistently low conversion rate across all keywords or terms may mean it’s a good idea to analyze your listing quality for potential issues.

-Listing Aspects to Analyze: main image, secondary images, title, bullets, copy, # of reviews, review score, feedback, fulfillment method, CTR, pricing, etc.
+Listing Aspects to Analyze: main image, secondary images, title, bullets, copy, number of reviews, review score, feedback, fulfillment method, CTR, pricing, etc.

 Now that you’re a conversion rate expert, let’s move onto one of the most important stats— ACOS.